 (b) give to the user and the provider a copy of each written communication that the Director gives to the person or body concerning the complaint, on the day on which that communication is given.

-[Section 33 amended by No. 35 of 2010 s.
+[Section 33 amended: No. 35 of 2010 s.
 82.]

 34. Preliminary assessment by Director